handeyeco/tech-blog/content/blog/acm-principles/index.md

 description: A look at Austin Code Mentorship's core philosophy and how it affects our decisions.
 ---

 Within a couple of months after starting [Austin Code Mentorship](https://www.meetup.com/Austin-Code-Mentorship), our now co-organizer [Alex Doll](https://www.linkedin.com/in/alexander-doll/) contacted me offering to provide support.
-At the time I was terrified of the offer - I was afraid that without a strong focus, the group would collapse into an aimless social group of clicks and language-bashing.
+At the time I was terrified of the offer.
+I was afraid that without a strong focus, the group would collapse into an aimless social group of clicks and language-bashing and I was worried that distributing responsibility would lead to a "design by committee"-style catastrophe.
 ACM was inspired by Portland's long-running [Mentorship Saturdays](https://www.meetup.com/Mentorship-Saturdays/) and I wanted to create a similarly encouraging and welcoming community.
 While I had a general idea of what I wanted the group to stand for, I hadn't ever organized these thoughts into cohesive directives.

 I didn't respond to Alex for several days.
 Instead I took time to analyze what I liked about Mentorship Saturdays and what I considered "success" for Austin Code Mentorship.
 Eventually I responded with an outline of four ideals that really all boiled down to one core goal: to try to make Austin Code Mentorship as inclusive as possible to everyone interested in programming.